dennisss/dacha/doc/carvera/index.md

 The [Carvera](https://www.makera.com/products/carvera) is a desktop CNC milling machine machine sold by Makera.

+## Recommended Setup

+- Add camera mount
+- USB Hub internally with USB-C to A adapter
+- Data-only USB

 ## Board

 The main control board can be found behind the back panel of the machine.
 The board is enclosed in the below box: